The Diamond Disruption: What’s Fueling India’s Next $1B Consumer Category

 The lab-grown diamond industry offers immense potential for startups, investors, and corporates.
 Startups can innovate in manufacturing and direct-to-consumer retail, while investors capitalise on high-margin, scalable ventures.
 Major jewellery brands are partnering with LGD manufacturers to secure supply chains and expand sustainable offerings.
 With India’s control over the diamond value chain from growing to polishing to manufacturing, India’s LGD sector is poised to grow.

-At Redseer, “We Solve for the New Growth Equation”, enabling stakeholders and investors unlock strategic clarity in fast-moving landscapes, through data-driven insights, strategic advisory, and market intelligence—empowering them to identify growth opportunities and optimise go-to-market strategies in the rapidly growing LGD sector and the broader jewellery industry.
+At Redseer, “We Solve for the New Growth Equation”, enabling stakeholders and investors to unlock strategic clarity in fast-moving landscapes, through data-driven insights, strategic advisory, and market intelligence—empowering them to identify growth opportunities and optimise go-to-market strategies in the rapidly growing LGD sector and the broader jewellery industry.